vimalmenon/Learn-AZ-900/questions/README.md

 - An Azure Subscription can be managed by using a MS account only
 - [x] No
 ---
+- Which Factor always increases your network costs no matter how your Azure topology is constructed?
+- [x] The amount of outbound data
+---
+- You have an Azure subscription and multiple windows10 devices.
+You need to ensure that only users whose devices have latest security patches installed can access Azure AD integrated applications.
+What should you implement?
+- [x] Conditional Access policy
+---
 - Azure Traffic Manager Profile
   - DNS Profile
 - Azure Preview